 “It doubled the workload leading up to the championship, as well as during it,” says Ortmeier.
 “It takes twice the volunteers and equipment.
 While the grass will not be growing as much in December as it is in June, we still have twice the greens, tees, fairways, bunkers and approaches, mulch beds, pine straw ... but our team has gladly accepted the challenge.”

 Editor’s note: With the PGA Tour’s Charles Schwab Challenge last June, Texas’ Colonial Country Club and those who maintain it found themselves at the forefront of a trial run of the return of pro golf.
 Read all about it in Pro golf and greenkeeping in the time of coronavirus.

-This U.S. Women’s Open is one of four USGA championships that will have gone off as scheduled in 2020.
+The U.S. Women’s Open is one of four USGA championships that will have gone off as planned in 2020.
 The association canceled 10 championships this year because of the pandemic.